To succeed, we must become comfortable with being uncomfortable on a daily basis.

 We all carry a comfort zone into every situation.
-In some situations this comfort zone will be more expansive, and in other situations it will be less expansive.
-Therefore in some situations it will allow your psyche to expand closer to its full potential, while in other instances it will limit the ability of our psyche to expand past a certain level.
+In some situations, this comfort zone will be more expansive, and in other situations, it will be less expansive.
+Therefore in some situations, it will allow your psyche to expand closer to its full potential, while in other instances it will limit the ability of our psyche to expand past a certain level.
 What this therefore means is that your ability to do anything in a particular situation doesn’t depend on your potential, it’s rather dependent on your comfort zone.
-You might for instance have more potential than anyone you know, however you will never live up to that potential if your comfort zone is constricting your psyche within critical situations.
+You might, for instance, have more potential than anyone you know, however, you will never live up to that potential if your comfort zone is constricting your psyche within critical situations.

-Your comfort zone is of course a place where you feel most comfortable and secure.
-It’s a place where there is a great sense of certainly and predictability.
+Your comfort zone is, of course, a place where you feel most comfortable and secure.
+It’s a place where there is a great sense of certainty and predictability.
 Everything within the confines of this comfort zone is very familiar, and as such things seem easy and effortless to the extent that you don’t ever need to do anything that causes you any kind of discomfort.
 There’s just nothing new to learn and no new skills to develop.
 Everything you need to live within the confines of this comfort zone you’ve already mastered.
 That’s why life within this comfort zone feels so comfortable, warm, secure and cozy.
 It seems like a perfect little world where you can live out the rest of your days in peace and harmony.
 But then why are you so miserable?

 You are miserable because you understand that your world isn’t really that perfect.
-Yes, you feel comfortable, secure and familiar with your surroundings, however what you really want is “out there” beyond the confines of your comfort zone.
+Yes, you feel comfortable, secure and familiar with your surroundings, however, what you really want is “out there” beyond the confines of your comfort zone.
 You want “these things” because you see from afar other people enjoying “these things” every single day of your life.
-You therefore want to make “these things” also a part of your life, however in order to get to “those things” you will need to leave the confines of your secure world and step into the unknown and unpredictable world that lies just beyond your comfort zone.
+You, therefore, want to make “these things” also a part of your life, however in order to get to “those things,” you will need to leave the confines of your secure world and step into the unknown and unpredictable world that lies just beyond your comfort zone.

-Within this outside world there are a plethora of opportunities and marvelous things that you would love to bring into your world.
+Within this outside world, there are a plethora of opportunities and marvelous things that you would love to bring into your world.
 However, you do have two major hurdles.
 First of all, you don’t know how to quite get to “those things”, or how to bring them into your world.
 And because you don’t know, this creates doubt and uncertainty.
 You worry about making mistakes, you reflect on “what if” scenarios, and you fear the unknown.
 And this is often enough to prevent you from moving forward.

 Alternatively, you might know what to do.
 In fact, you might know exactly what it takes to bring “those things” into your world, however in order to get “those things”, you need to face certain challenges and potentially overcome specific problems that lie between you and the things you would like to acquire.
 And this all just seems too hard and arduous.

-You therefore want “those things” beyond your comfort zone, however because you will need to go through some roadblocks and challenges along the way, this disheartens you from ever trying.
+You, therefore, want “those things” beyond your comfort zone, however, because you will need to go through some roadblocks and challenges along the way, this disheartens you from ever trying.
 You just feel as though the discomfort you will experience pursuing “these things” will just be too much to bear.
 You think to yourself that your life is good enough.
-You might not have everything you really want within your current world, however you have enough.
+You might not have everything you really want within your current world, however, you have enough.
 You have enough to make yourself feel comfortable and secure, and that really is all that matters.
 Isn’t it?

-On the surface these are the things that really matter, however below the surface you just want so much more in your life.
+On the surface, these are the things that really matter, however below the surface you just want so much more in your life.
 You don’t want to be one of those people who regrets all “those things” that they could have done but failed to try.
 You don’t want to be one of those people that mull over “what if” scenarios: